Academics

 Students will receive their final grades via the Student Portal at cereg.risd.edu (not Canvas) approximately four weeks after the end of the semester.
 You can view your grades and/or print an unofficial transcript by navigating to “My Enrollment History + Transcript.”
 Grades cannot be sent by email or provided over the phone.

 After grades become available students are welcome to request a transcript for your own use or to share with an institution by visiting our Transcript Request page.
-Please note there is a fee to process each request.
+There is a fee to process each request.

 Portfolio Review